 Even small beer didn't keep the Munichers from the Theresienwiese away after WWII.

-Will the Oktoberfest 2020 be cancelled due to the SARS-CoV-2-pandemic?
-Who would have thought that we actually have to consider the possibility of a cancellation after 70 Oktoberfests in a row?
-If Covid-19 will lead to the postponement of the 187th Munich Oktoberfest, it would be the 25th time that a year ends without an Oktoberfest.
+Will the Oktoberfest 2022 be cancelled due to the SARS-CoV-2-pandemic?
+If Covid-19 will lead to another postponement of the 187th Munich Oktoberfest, it would be the 27th time that a year ends without an Oktoberfest.

 After already having had a look at the replacement Oktoberfests after WWI, this time we’d like to spotlight the last time the festival had to be cancelled and more precisely the fall festivals that replaced it between 1946 and 1948.